 Key Largo has far fewer familiar historical sites.
 There’s the 1942 Norwegian SS Benwood that wrecked along Key Largo and the abandoned Port Bougainville housing project.
 This means Key Largo will be more interesting for those who are fascinated by lesser-known history and unique destinations and less appealing for anyone looking for major historical significance.

 7. Touristy Spots Versus Local Hangouts

 While Key West as well as Key Largo are fairly touristy, you’ll find fewer tourist-centric spots in Key Largo than in Key West.
 Key West is a party town filled with nightlife and activity, while Key Largo is more laid-back and relaxed.
 This means you’ll find more activity available during every waking hour you spend on Key West.

 You’ll also find more gift shops, boutiques, and restaurants geared toward visitors on Key West than Key Largo.

 If you’re looking for loads of things to do, activities to participate in, and attractions to visit, Key West is your best bet.
-But if you’re looking for more things on the natural side, Key Largo has more to offer.
-In other words, if you’re looking for a laid-back, relaxing vacation with outdoor activities, Key Largo is the way to go.
+But if you’re looking for a more laid-back, relaxing vacation with outdoor activities, Key Largo is the way to go.

 8. Cost Of Staying Versus Cost Of Getting There

 The cost of staying in Key West isn’t terribly different from the cost of staying in Key Largo.
-Food prices are similar — though Key West has far more high-end restaurants than Key Largo — and hotel rates are also comparable.
-Activity fees are similar, charter costs are also proportionate on each Key.
+Food prices are similar — though Key West has far more high-end restaurants than Key Largo.
+Hotel rates and activity fees are also comparable.